jagdinsky/crawler/README.md

-#### Web crawler for kazakhstan wikipedia
+#### Web crawler for wikipedia

+Program uses bfs algorithm (<n> depth levels) to print out kazakhstani version of wikipedia pages starting by [main page] (https://kk.wikipedia.org/wiki/Басты_бет) and going on with links that are pointed picking them via regular expression.

 Execution in shell:
-`python3 web.py`
+`python3 web.py <n>`

-Program starts entering kazakhstani wikipedia (https://kk.wikipedia.org/wiki/Басты_бет) and picks other kk.wikipedia.org links via bfs algorithm (goes 3 levels deep) and regular expression.